Orange-OpenSource/ods-android/docs/components/Cards.md

 Please follow [accessibility criteria for development](https://a11y-guidelines.orange.com/en/mobile/android/development/)

 The contents within a card should follow their own accessibility guidelines, such as images having content descriptions set on them.
+The ODS library cards APIs forces the developers to add content descriptions on card images.

 ## Variants